seoyounglee9701/ISTP/README.md

 <img src="https://github.com/user-attachments/assets/a073a915-7853-4ba3-8896-08fd6f578294" width="560" height="330"/>

 ## Setup
-All code was developed and tested on Ubuntu 20.04 wuth python 3.7 and PyTorch 1.13.0.
+All code was developed and tested on Ubuntu 20.04 with python 3.7 and PyTorch 1.13.0.

 ## Visualization